UPEV1sion/Enigma/docs/Backend.md

 To learn more about the Turing Bomb, read the [documentation](TuringBomb.md).

 ## Enigma
+To learn more about how the Enigma worked, click [here](Enigma.md)

-To learn more about the inner workings of the Enigma and how it is implemented in C: click [here](Enigma.md)
+To learn more about how it is implemented in C, click [here](Enigma%20Implemenation.md)